Lord-Topa/PersonalProjects/saltyBot/README.md

 # Salty-Scraper
-*Project put on hold for forseable future to focus on school and other projects*
+*Project put on hold for forseable future due to lack of time (and willingness to put in more money) to work on and improve this project*

 ## Description:
 This program is meant to go to [saltybet](https://www.saltybet.com), scrape data from the